Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Results

 We now investigate the performance of our proposed temporal domain adaptation methods at a single neuron level.
-We use the adLIF neuron as in \eqref{eqn:adLIFneuron_intro} with small simplification.
-Specifically, as we have a single neuron without recurrent connections, \eqref{eqn:adLIF_mem} becomes
+We use the adLIF neuron as in \eqref{eqn:adLIFneuron_intro}.
+Specifically, as we have a single neuron without recurrent connections to other neurons, \eqref{eqn:adLIF_mem} becomes

-while \eqref{eqn:adLIF_adap} and \eqref{eqn:adLIF_spk} stay the same.
+while \eqref{eqn:adLIF_adap} and \eqref{eqn:adLIF_spk} remain the same.
 As input to the neuron, we use an excitation signal commonly used in signal processing and system identification for its ability to excite a wide range of system dynamics, i.e., we use the input

-which represents a linear combination of $K$ sin waves each capturing different amplitude $A_k$, frequency $\omega_k$, and phase shift $\phi$.
-The maximum resolution is set to $T=100$ i.e. $t=0, 1,..., 100$.
+which represents a linear combination of $K$ sin waves, each with a different amplitude $A_k$, frequency $\omega_k$, and phase shift $\pi/\phi_k$.
+The maximum number of time steps is set to $T=100$ i.e. $t=0, 1,..., 100$.
 We then also create $i_{2}[t]$, a sum binned version of $i[t]$ with $b=2$ and $T=50$.
-The general objective is to explore to which extend the dynamic behavior of the neuron can be preserved despite the changes in temporal resolution of the input data. \\ In the Fine-to-Coarse scenario, i.e. {source bin $\bS=1$ to target bin $\bT=2$}, first the high resolution $i[t]$ is given as input to the adLIF neuron and $\UmemNoArg[t]$ is recorded.
-We refer to this as the reference dynamics.
+The general objective is to explore to which extent the dynamic behavior of the neuron can be preserved despite the changes in temporal resolution of the input data. \\ In the Fine-to-Coarse scenario, i.e. {source bin $\bS=1$ to target bin $\bT=2$}, first the high resolution $i[t]$ is given as input to the adLIF neuron and $\UmemNoArg[t]$ is recorded.
+We refer to this as reference dynamics.
 We then apply different model adaptations for the parameters of the adLIF neuron and record $\UmemNoArg[t]$ when sending $i_{2}[t]$ as input to the neuron.
-In the Coarse-to-Fine scenario, i.e. {$\bS=2$ to $\bT=1$}, $i_{2}[t]$ constitutes the reference dynamics, and the performance of different model adaptations under the high resolution input $i[t]$ are evaluated. \\ To quantitatively inspect the mismatch between the reference and adapted dynamics, we use the quality functions $\Qone$ and $\Qtwo$, which are associated with the normalized relative square error, and the correlation coefficient, respectively.
+In the Coarse-to-Fine scenario, i.e. {$\bS=2$ to $\bT=1$}, $i_{2}[t]$ constitutes the reference dynamics, and the performance of different model adaptations under the high resolution input $i[t]$ is evaluated. \\ To quantitatively inspect the mismatch between the reference and the adapted dynamics, we use the quality functions $\Qone$ and $\Qtwo$, which are associated with the normalized relative square error, and the correlation coefficient, respectively.
 For both $\Qone$ and $\Qtwo$, having a value close to $1$ indicates a better reconstruction compared to a value close to $0$.
 See Section \ref{sec:num:setting:quality_fnc} for exact definitions.